 Septic tanks and drainage fields are some of the most widespread and least understood of private drainage systems.

-A soakaway might not be the best secondary treatment solution, especially in places where the ground is made up of primarily clay soil that absorbs water very slowly, where the level of the natural water table is very high and/or the land area available is limited or too steep.
+A soakaway might not be the best secondary treatment solution, especially in places where the ground is made up primarily of clay soil, which absorbs water very slowly and also where the level of the natural water table is very high or the land area available is limited or too steep.

 The soakaway design and installation is subject to building regulations (reference BS6297:2007 + A1: 2008 Code of Practice for the design and installation of drainage fields for use in waste water treatment).